 ACOG Replica Buyers Guide

-The 4 Best ACOG Clones And Alternatives
+Best ACOG Clones And Alternatives

-The scope is 6.75″ in overall length and has a weight of 15.6oz, which is a little on the heavy end, but not enough to throw off the balance of your rifle.
+The scope housing is waterproof, fog-proof, and shockproof.
+All three are characteristics needed in a workhorse ACOG scope.
+The scope is 5.9” inches in overall length and has a weight of just over 15 ounces, which makes it a little on the heavy end but nothing that will throw the balance off your rifle.

 - Excellent brightness adjustment settings

 The total weight of the Sightmark SM26021 is 10.3 ounces.
 Thus, making it one of the more lightweight red dot sights on the market.
 Despite this fact, it’s also built out of 6061-T6 aluminum with extra rubber reinforcement.
 If the sight is dropped, it helps to reduce the shock.
 Even though there are more durable red dot sights on the market, this isn’t terrible.